ServiceNow/Fast-LLM/CONTRIBUTING.md

 ## Seeking Help or Clarification

-If you’re unsure about something or need help, you've got options:
+If you're unsure about something or need help, you've got options:

 - **GitHub Discussions**: [Start a discussion](https://github.com/ServiceNow/Fast-LLM/discussions) if you need advice or just want to chat.
 - **Project Maintainers**: Mention a maintainer in an issue or pull request if you need a review or guidance.